MetOffice/simulation-systems/source/WorkingPractices/branch_migration.rst

      git switch -c <branch name> <tag to branch from>
      e.g. git switch -c new_migrated_branch git_migration

 #.
-Apply the patch file onto the git branch.
+Rsync the changes over from the fcm export to the git clone.
+Use ``--delete``
+   to remove any files you have deleted in your branch.
+Use ``--exclude=.git`` so that the ``.git`` directory isn't also deleted.

    .. code-block::

-     patch -p0 -s < /path/to/branch_diff.patch
+     rsync -av --delete --exclude=.git path/to/fcm/export path/to/git/clone

 #.
-If your fcm and git branches are from an equivalent branch point, there
-   shouldn't be any conflicts applying the patch file.
-Check carefully the output of the patch application, ``git status``.
-If you have new files on your branch these will need adding via ``git add``.
-Deleted files will also need deleting via ``git rm``.
+Check carefully the output of the rsync via ``git status``.
+If you have new
+   files on your branch these will need adding via ``git add``.
 #.
 Finally, all branches will **need** to update to the initial git release in
    order to run the test suites.
 This can be done by merging the ``stable`` branch into your new branch.
 See :ref:`updating a branch <updating_branch>`